 |14.||Panasonic GF6||-||stereo / mono||-||-||mini||2.0||Y||Y||-|

 |17.||Sony NEX-F3||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 It is notable that the Canon M has a hotshoe, while the TG-5 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Travel and landscape photographers will find it useful that the TG-5 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the Canon M and the TG-5 have been discontinued, but can regularly be found used on eBay.
+Both the Canon M and the TG-5 have been discontinued, but can regularly be found used on ebay.
 The Canon M was replaced by the Canon EOS M3, while the TG-5 was followed by the Olympus TG-6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M Manual (free pdf) or the online Olympus TG-5 Manual.
+Further information on the features and operation of the Canon M and TG-5 can be found, respectively, in the Canon M Manual (free pdf) or the online Olympus TG-5 Manual.

 So how do things add up?
 Is the Canon M better than the Olympus TG-5 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.